Akshay61094/behavioral_Cloning/writeup_template.md

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 64).
+Ihave used batch size of 32.

 #### 4. Appropriate training data

-For training I have used Udacity's Sample data which is data of center lane driving along with images from left and right camera's.
+For training I have used Udacity's Sample data Which has different sets of driving data along with left and right camera images.

 ### Model Architecture and Training Strategy